Doctoral Local Authority Fellowship Scheme Applicant Guidance Notes 2021

 The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
 It is essential to set out your plans to involve patients/service users and the public in this application.
 Your patient/service user, carer and public involvement plans will be assessed by the selection committee including patients/service users, carers and public members.

-Information and resources to assist you can be found on the INVOLVE website (a detailed definition of public involvement in research, briefing notes for researchers on how to involve the public and an involvement cost calculator and budgeting guide).
+Information and resources to assist you can be found on the NIHR website (a definition of public involvement in research, briefing notes for researchers on how to involve the public and payment guidance).

 In this section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.